 In dappled sun, triycyrtis hirta (toad lily) would make a dramatic backdrop.

-Plant the fall snowflake in sun to partial sun and average moisture.
+Plant the fall snowflake in the sun to partial sun and average moisture.
 It can handle dry soils when dormant.

 3) Fall Bulb: Sternbergia lutea

 There’s nothing funnier than watching a seasonally confused squirrel mistaking a bright yellow Sternbergia lutea for a tasty spring crocus.
-A member of the amaryllis family, it is resistant to deer, voles and confused squirrels.
+A member of the amaryllis family, it is resistant to deer, voles, and confused squirrels.

 Also known as the “golden crocus” or “winter daffodil,” sternbergia lutea produces single blooms on short (4 inches tall) stalks in September and October, followed by narrow foliage which will persist until spring.

 Plant Aster oblongifolus ‘October Skies’, a lovely clear blue native aster, behind your sternbergia for contrast and add a stand of native Amsonia hubrechtii, with its golden fall foliage, for an amazing tableau.
-All three plants are drought tolerant and low-care, with similar cultural requirements.
+All three plants are drought-tolerant and low-care, with similar cultural requirements.

 A Mediterranean native, sternbergia lutea prefers hot and sunny conditions, with moderately fertile and very well-drained soil, particularly in winter.